Determine the Chemical State Sample

 "Accurate chemical shift measurements using a post-column spectrometer equipped with an experimental electrostatic shutter."
 G. Kothleitner et al., EDGE Banff 2009.

-Atomic specific radial distribution function (RDF)
+Atomic-specific radial distribution function (RDF)

 Atomic specific radial distribution function